hmartelb/avlit/README.md

 | ![AVLIT_Folded](docs/AVLIT_Folded.png) | ![AVLIT_Unfolded](docs/AVLIT_Unfolded.png) |
 | (A) Folded view of AVLIT | (B) Unfolded view of AVLIT |

-Audio-Visual Lightweight ITerative model (AVLIT) uses the A-FRCNN as building block.
+Audio-Visual Lightweight ITerative model (AVLIT) uses the [A-FRCNN](https://github.com/JusperLee/AFRCNN-For-Speech-Separation) as building block.
-It uses a homogeneous design to process multi-modal data and the weights are shared for each modality, making the number of parameters constant.
+AVLIT employs a homogeneous design with audio and video branches composed of A-FRCNN blocks used iteratively.
+The weights are shared for each modality, making the number of parameters constant.
 Please refer to the paper for details.

-# Quick start
+## Quick start

-## Installation
+### Installation

-Make sure to have ``pytorch`` with GPU support installed on your machine according to the official installation guide.
+Make sure to have ``pytorch`` with GPU support installed on your machine according to the [official installation guide](https://pytorch.org/get-started/locally/).

-## Basic usage
+### Basic usage

 Here is a minimal example of how to use AVLIT in plain Pytorch.
 The default parameters will produce the configuration for AVLIT-8, which is the best performing model in the paper.